 Instructions to departments making appointment: Please do not alter this document except to fill in detail where indicated below.
 You may attach an addendum outlining details of the appointment if more space is needed.

-Instructions to graduate student: Please initial and return all pages of this contract to the person indicated on page 4.
+Instructions to gradu person indicated on pa initial and return all page es of this contract to the

 Date:

-Name of recipient: XID # :
+Name of recipient: XID#:

-Type of assistantsh ip:
+Type of assistantshi p:

 Sponsoring unit:

 Supervisor:

 Stipend amount:1

-Appointment dates From to (12 months maximum)
+Appointment dates:2 From to (12 months maximum)

-Hours per week:
+•

-ind maximum f hours you assign.
-Minimum by law to a maximum of 20 hours
+mber of hours you assign.
+Minimum ricted by law to a maximum of 20 hours

-Specific duties and ibilities:
+Specific duties and r esponsibilities:

-тосроно

-D and any Observation delica
+-

-Supervisors : should help student s understand what w ork is part of their as perform.
-Changes in duties sistantship and what is work

-Must be at least a rate of 1 required by federal and state ailing minimum wag e, according to Gradu uate School policy.
-A ppropriate taxes are withheld as

-ester may be t the same ra rovided to the student for the time uate School Policies &

-Graduate Student na me Student initials
+require a new contract.
+S Supervisors should help students red to perform.
+Changes in duties heir assistantship and what is work 1.
+Must be at least a rate of 1 required by federal and state is , according to Graduate School p olicy.
+Appropriate taxes are withheld as the same rate (or higher) as duri ist 1 provided extra summer supping the regular academic year.
+See ort is provided to the student for the time e Graduate School Policies & Graduate Student nar ne Student initials 41 1 PAGE